Namratha-01/Namratha-01/README.md

 - 👋 Hi, I’m @Namratha-01
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning django
-- 📫 How to reach me: 1rn19cs084.namrathaj@gmail.com, namrathaj01@gmail.com
+- 📫 How to reach me: njagadee@lakeheadu.ca, namrathaj01@gmail.com

 <!---
 Namratha-01/Namratha-01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.